indieSoftware/NavigationStack/README.md

 You can also run the example's UI tests to run sepcific or all transitions automatically.

 The example project includes some experiments where each describes a problem or the attempt to solve a problem.
-They are kind of a documentation how to solve some strange behaviors of SwiftUI, but they are not important for users of the library, but maybe for those who wants to understand and improve it.
+They are kind of a documentation how to solve some strange behaviors of SwiftUI.
+They are not important for users of the library, but maybe for those who want to understand and improve it.
 So, feel free to skip these.
-However, to run the experiments simply pass the experiment's name as launch agrument, e.g. "Experiment1" to run `Experiment1.swift`.
+However, to run the experiments simply pass the experiment's name in the scheme as launch agrument, i.e. "Experiment1" to run `Experiment1.swift`.

 ## Known limitations